 Bed bugs (Cimex lectularius) are cryptic blood sucking parasites which have evolved to feed off of humans.
 They can and do feed off of our pets and other animals, but they prefer us.

-Bed bugs have been successfully feeding on us for several thousands of years.
-The fact that Western Europe and North America have been bed bug free for the last 40 years is a historical anomaly.
+In fact, bed bugs have been successfully feeding on us for several thousands of years.
+The fact that Western Europe and North America were mostly bed bug free until the late 1990’s was a historical anomaly.
 Living with bed bugs has been a normal part of human existence for most of our time on earth.

 This means they are very hard to find until it is too late!